Izikiel/La_Liga_De_La_Justicia/rfs/README.md

 * manage_fs.h and .c are the files which handle the memory mapping of the filesytem.

 * procesador_de_pedidos.h and .c are the files which handle the communication between the rfs and the fsc.

+* file_operations.h and .c are the files which handle the operations with the filesystem, such as creating files, reading files, etc...